mabrobotics/MD80-x-CANdle-Documentation/Software.md

 :align: center
 :class: no-scaled-link
 ```
 Reading the errors is the easiest way of debugging possible problems with the drive.
-For errors description please visit the [error codes](error_codes) section.
+For errors description please visit the [status](status) section.

 (mdtool_blink)=
 #### `mdtool blink <ID>`